ValwareIRC/Valeyard/README.md

  please add underneath core files or your module may not work as expected.

  *Please keep in mind this is a work in progress*

+If you are using my code, I love you soooooo MUCH.

+Please feel free to leave any feedback, ideas or even advice in my email:

+v.a.pond@outlook.com

+Stay awesome!